Iwanttits ransomware removal instructions

 Screenshot of files encrypted by Iwanttits (".iwanttits" extension):

-Update February 13, 2020 - Emsisoft has recently updated its Ransomwared decryptor which is now capable of restoring files encrypted by the Iwanttits ransomware.
-Therefore, even if crooks will release an updated Iwanttits' variant which no longer accepts the aforementioned "sAsHat1t" password, users will still be able to easily decrypt their files.
-You can find the detailed instructions and download the link from Emsisoft's website.
+Update 13 February 2020 - Emsisoft has recently updated its Ransomwared decryptor, which is now capable of restoring files encrypted by Iwanttits ransomware.
+Therefore, even if criminals release an updated variant of Iwanttits, which no longer accepts the aforementioned "sAsHat1t" password, users will still be able to easily decrypt their files.
+You can find detailed instructions and obtain the link from Emsisoft website.

 Iwanttits ransomware removal: